awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-update.md

-# Update a Change Calendar entry<a name="change-calendar-update"></a>
+# Updating a Change Calendar entry<a name="change-calendar-update"></a>

-## Update a Change Calendar entry \(console\)<a name="change-calendar-update-console"></a>

-You can update an AWS Systems Manager Change Calendar entry's description, but not its name\.
+You can update the description of an entry in Change Calendar, a capability in AWS Systems Manager, but not its name\.
 Although you can change the default state of a calendar entry, be aware that this reverses the behavior of change actions during events that are associated with the calendar entry\.
 For example, if you change the state of a calendar from **Open by default** to **Closed by default**, unwanted changes might be made during event periods when the users who created the associated events are not expecting changes\.

-When you update a Change Calendar entry, you are editing the Change Calendar document that you created when you created the Change Calendar entry\.
+When you update a Change Calendar entry, you are editing the Change Calendar document that you created when you created the entry\.

+**To update a Change Calendar entry**

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.